-When you click on the xi icon in the toolbar located on its top, the sidebar will display a list of all animation schemes available.
+When you click on the 3 icon in the toolbar located on its top, the sidebar will display a list of all animation schemes available.
 Simply click on one of them, and it will be applied to the current slide immediately.

-If you want to learn more about the sidebar, read the section "Using the sidebar" (page 88).
-If you want (page 88). to learn more about the s idebar, read the section "Using the sidebar"
+If you want to learn more about the sidebar, read the section "Using the sidebar" (page 85).